innocentmasuki/movies/README.md

 This project is a showcase of a movies database.
 It is a simple web application that allows users to view list and details of movies

-To start the project, run the project after cloning the repository.
-The project is built using React amd Electon JS with Vite as the bundler.
+The project is built using React and Electon JS with Vite as the bundler.

+To start the project, run following commands after cloning the repository.

-## Installation
+## Steps

 1. Clone the repository
 2. Run `yarn install` to install the dependencies